 Customized Training Series

 Whether it is a one-time training or a series of trainings, the Outreach Team will determine the educational needs of the audience.
-We will respond to such needs and continue to adapt our regular presentations to emphasise the current landscape of energy efficincy incentive programs and provide additional trainings for trade allies.
+We will respond to such needs and continue to adapt our regular presentations to emphasise the current landscape of energy efficiency incentive programs and provide additional trainings for trade allies.
 We will offer a training series on the redesigned New Construction Program and the application process.
 Additionally, we will develop our current trade ally network and expand the number of trade allies and contractors who understand and participate in programs.

 One-On-One Assistance